 The Constitution sets out the role and function of the Standards and Audit Committee.
-The Internal Audit section reports to the Corporate Director of Resources.
-The Chief Internal Auditor reports on the plans and progress of the internal audit function directly to the Standards and Audit Committee.
+The Internal Audit section reports to the Assistant Chief Executive (Responsible Finance officer) The Chief Internal Auditor reports on the plans and progress of the internal audit function directly to the Standards and Audit Committee.
 The complete internal audit service has been provided under contract.
 The Audit Committee members meet privately with TIAA and the Council's appointed auditor, BDO LLP privately at least once a year